MicrosoftDocs/visualstudio-docs/docs/test/how-to-set-up-your-test-agent-to-run-tests-that-interact-with-the-desktop.md

 > [!IMPORTANT]
 > If you are running a coded UI test that starts a browser as part of a build definition, the service account for the build service is used to start that browser.
 This service account must be the same as the user account that is the active user on this computer.
 If it is not the same user account, the browser will not start.

 Use the following procedure to set up any agents that are assigned to a role that performs a task that needs to interact with the desktop.

 ## To set up an agent to run as a process

-1. To configure the test agent you have installed to run as a process, go to **Start**, **All Programs**, **Microsoft Visual Studio**, **Microsoft Visual Studio Test Agent Configuration Tool**.
+1. To configure the test agent you have installed to run as a process, go to **Start** > **Visual Studio** > **Microsoft Visual Studio Test Agent Configuration Tool**.

      The **Configure Test Agent** dialog box is displayed.